USE AT YOUR OWN RISK

 - Continue north on SR 14 to the intersection with SR 178 (Freeman

 - Continue north on SR 14 for 5.3 miles to a dirt road on the left.

-This is 0.4 mile past the Homestead Cafe.
+This is 0.4 mile past Indian Wells, with a lodge and brewery.
 SR 14 is under

 construction.
 It may be necessary to continue farther north and turn

 around, returning to the dirt road.
 Note your odometer and go as

 - At 2.6 miles, Powers Well on the left.
 Keep straight.
 This is

 - At 3.2 miles, fork.
 Keep left.
 This is the turnoff for